teamwork523/CS133_group_project/README.txt

 File Location
 ===================
 	Source Code:   All source codes are under "src" folder Input Images:  All input images are under "img" folder.
 				   Please use all images under the subfolders with operation names to test our project.
+	Output Images: All the output images will be under "src" folder with naming details in the following sections.
 	Executable:    Execuatable file is under "src" folder after you compile the project.

 Motion estimation
 ===================